Topi-ab/linkruncca/doc/linkruncca/linescan_image/readme.md

 Virtual Y-coordinate is introduced.
 Rolling over counter (e.g. 8 bits in this text) Y-counter is used, which starts from 0, counts upto 255, and rolls over back to zero.

 In addition to Virtual Y-counter, virtual frame (based on virtual Y-coordinate) is divided to two segments.
 Segment 0 for Y-coordinates 0-127, and segment 1 for Y-coordinates 128-255.
-The segment is equal to MSB of Y-counter.
+The segment number (0 or 1) is equal to MSB of Y-counter.

 For selected statistical variables, the data collection structure (linkruncca_feature_t) has separate field for segment 0 (seg0) and for segment 1 (seg1).